Tundror/Cineflex/README.md

 This is a mobile-focused web page that emulates buying tickets in a cinema.
 The user can select a movie, select a session and a seat, and the app will generate all the final informations at the end.

+## About

+- Select your favorite movie
+- Choose the best session for you
+- Choose your seat
+- Checkout!

 ## Installing / Getting started

 ### Deploy